World Dream Bank

-- Skunk seducer: Remember the 1950s cartoons of Pepe le Pew, that suave, stinky, ridiculous Don Juan who wooed a bewildered housecat?
+- Skunk seducer: Remember the 1950s cartoons of Pepe le Pew, that suave, stinky, ridiculous Don Juan who wooed a baffled, appalled housecat?

 - The dream echoes Skunkaholic's bondage-game, but also my life last year.
 I was the boytoy of a highly dominant critter with a strong male side--Cheryl.
 But the echo's inexact.
 The dream has a child, not an adult human; but not rape/slavery, just seduction.
 And despite Cheryl's greater experience and force of character, she saw herself as a child that big bad me seduced.
 So how do the dream, Skunkaholic's tales, and our real affair compare, morally?

 - Squirrel: probably a pun on "squirrely"--American slang for silly.
 Which all three of us certainly were.
 Are.